MotherCloudManagement/CloudDrip/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details visit the [Readthedocs](https://clouddrip.readthedocs.io/en/latest/) page.

-### Jekyll Themes
+### Download the Application

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Bernard2324/CloudDrip/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+This Web Application is licensed and protected by a EULA agreement.
+The primary purpose of this application is not to make money, but to establish an identity in the cloud space as a reputible business for developing cloud tools and solutions.
+This application is FREE, but you will have to request a copy by email.
+You will be given an activation key that will allow you to pull the repositry.

-### Support or Contact
+### Support or Contact to Request a Demo

 Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Check out our [documentation](https://clouddrip.readthedocs.io/en/latest/).
+To [request a demo, or contact support](mailto:mcmcloud.management@gmail.com) send an email, and you will be contacted promptly.